Noble-Nomadic/Centinal/README.md

 More features may be implemented over time, but I am casually working on this in my free time so I don't want to commit to a bunch of features now.

+Please note that this project is being developed on and for my old linux Toshiba satellite a300 from 2003 If you are not using linux, some features will not be compatible, and all users may find that some hardware is incompatible with certain commands

 ## Current features planned
 - File multitool: Basics complete
 - Encryption for files: Basics complete
 - File scanning antivirus: Not started
-- System peformance tracking: Not started
+- System peformance tracking: Basics complete
 - Logging system: Not started
-- Unit based memory system
+- Unit based memory system: Not started
+- Interpretor for commands: Not started

 ## Possible features
 - Automated commands and schedule
-- Interpretor for .txt files to read commands similar to a bash script
+- Internet activity security and monitering

 ## How it Works
 When the main file is run, it presents a simple CLI system to the user.